openvinotoolkit/openvino_notebooks/notebooks/118-optimize-preprocessing/README.md

 * Fitting image to the model input type and inference with prepared image
 * Comparing results on one picture
 * Comparing performance

+## Installation Instructions

+If you have not installed all required dependencies, follow the [Installation Guide](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/README.md).